-On Envato Elements, you can use professional designs that only need a few customizations.
+On Envato Elements, you'll find dozens of professional designs.
 Download a template, add your specifics, and presto!
 You're ready to go.

 After you start working with Elements, you'll see it's easy to learn how to add a template to Google Slides.
 Download a file from a library, upload it, and make Google Slides templates your starting point.

-Remember: make Google Slides template your starting point for your next design.
-With the help of Elements, you hit the perfect sweet spot of cost and quality and incur no surprises thanks to the unlimited package.
+Remember: make Google Slides templates your starting point for your next design.
+With the help of Elements, you hit the perfect sweet spot of cost and quality with no surprise costs.

 Guide to Making Great Presentations (Free eBook)

 Learn how create and give effective presentations.
 Before you dig deeper into creating your own Google Slides template, don't miss our free eBook on presentations: The Complete Guide to Making Great Presentations.

 Now, let's take a closer look at how to create a presentation template.
 We'll start by creating a master slide and master layouts.
 Then, you'll apply them to a sample presentation to create your Google Slide template.